 If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you receive the Notice of Final Action.

-If you wish to file a complaint, please ask for the Workforce Center manager, or you may contact:
+If you wish to file a complaint, please ask for the Workforce Solutions Office manager, or you may contact:

 Mailing Address: PO Box 61947

 Midland, TX 79706